dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

 Second lets note that this problem scales less well than our [previous example with CuPy](../../../2019/01/03/dask-array-gpus-first-steps), both on CPU and GPU.
-I suspect that this is because this example is also bound by I/O.  While the jump from single-CPU to single-GPU is large, the jump from single-CPU to many-CPU or single-GPU to many-GPU is not as large as we would have liked.
+I suspect that this is because this example is also bound by I/O and not just number-crunching.
+While the jump from single-CPU to single-GPU is large, the jump from single-CPU to many-CPU or single-GPU to many-GPU is not as large as we would have liked.
 For GPUs for example we got around a 2x speedup when we added 8x as many GPUs.

 At first one might think that this is because we're saturating disk read speeds.
 However two pieces of evidence go against that guess:

--  NVIDIA folks familiar with my current hardware inform me that they're able to get around 10x more I/O when they're careful
+-  NVIDIA folks familiar with my current hardware inform me that they're able to get much more I/O when they're careful (TODO verify)
 -  The CPU scaling is similarly poor, despite the fact that it's obviously not reaching full I/O bandwidth